Tyrell Malacia: Manchester United

-Loan to PSV
+Loan to PSV and return to Manchester United

-On 4 February 2025, Malacia joined Eredivisie side PSV Eindhoven on loan for the remainder of the 2024–25 season.

-In May 2025, Manchester United put Malacia and several other players on the transfer list ahead of the 2025–26 season.
+On 4 February 2025, Malacia joined Eredivisie club PSV Eindhoven on loan for the remainder of the season.
+He returned to Manchester United at the conclusion of the season.

+In May 2025, after his loan spell ended, Manchester United put Malacia and several other players on the transfer list ahead of the 2025–26.
+However, Malacia was assigned to Manchester United's under-21 team and not sold before the end of the transfer window.
+On 26 December 2025, he made his first senior appearance for Manchester United since January as a substitute in the 88th minute during the 1–0 away victory against Newcastle United.
+Malacia made two further substitute appearances for Manchester United over the remaining five months of the season, after which the club announced he would be leaving following the expiration of his contract in the summer.

+FC Cincinnati

+On 18 September 2026, Malacia signed a contract with FC Cincinnati of Major League Soccer through June 2027, with a club option for the 2027–28 season.

 International career

-Malacia was born in the Netherlands, to an Afro-Curaçaoan father and Afro-Surinamese mother.
-Malacia was a youth international who represented the Netherlands at under-16, under-17, under-18, under-20 and under-21 levels.
+Malacia was born in the Netherlands to an Afro-Curaçaoan father and Afro-Surinamese mother.
+He was a youth international footballer who represented the Netherlands at various levels ranging from under-16, until under-21.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

 On 27 August 2021, Malacia received his first call-up for the Netherlands national football team for the 2022 FIFA World Cup qualification matches against Norway, Montenegro and Turkey.
 He made his debut on 4 September 2021 in the match against Montenegro.
 Malacia was named in the final Netherlands squad for the 2022 FIFA World Cup.